 In Psychology, the term attachment is related to the child's psycho-physical development in the context of the relationship developed with the main nurturing figure, i.e. the caregiver.

 The core idea of the Attachment Theory is that, to ensure the child's healthy social and emotional development, the latter needs to develop at least one significant relationship with a caregiver.

 John Bowlby: the pioneer of the Attachment Theory

 The pioneer of the Attachment Theory was the British researcher and psychiatrist John Bowlby, who was the first to study this subject more in depth, by exploring the motivations underlying the mother-child bond besides the latter's natural drive to be nourished.
 Bowlby noticed that the child's needs went beyond nourishment and realised that attachment originated from the need for protection, serenity and love.

 Building on these ideas, the British psychiatrist started to wonder about the consequences of the different attachment styles and made a distinction between secure and insecure attachment.
 His research studies led him to explore the mechanisms within the mother-child relationship as well as the best ways to provide children with secure attachment.

 Mary Ainswortha Canadian Psychologist who worked with John Bowlby, can be considered as the pioneer of the Strange Situation paradigm, the first tool aimed at assessing the different types of early attachment.

 In the Strange Situation procedure, the child enters a room full of toys together with the mother or caregiver.
 Then, at different times, the child is either left alone or remains in the room with a stranger before finally being reunited with the attachment figure.

-The study of the child’s reactions and behaviors upon the reunion with the caregiver has allowed researchers to identify four attachment styles: secure, insecure-avoidant, insecure-ambivalent and disorganized.
+The study of the child's reactions and behaviours upon the reunion with the caregiver has allowed researchers to identify four attachment stylessecure, insecure-avoidant, insecure-ambivalent and disorganised.